 - ‘Katsu’ (ASUS Detachable Chromebook CZ1)

 - ‘Kodama’ (Lenovo Chromebook 10e)

 - ‘Krane’ (Lenovo Chromebook Duet)

-This board, for the time being, stands alone.
+This board, for quite some time, stood alone.
 Think of ‘Asurada’ as a tangent to ‘Kukui’ but also as an upgrade.
-The chip on board for this one is the MediaTek 8192 and it is a substantial upgrade over the 8183 (also called the Helio P60T) that is found in ‘Kukui’ devices.
+The chip on board for this one is the MediaTek MT8192 (Kompanio 800 series) and it is a substantial upgrade over the MT8183 mentioned above that is found in ‘Kukui’ devices.
 With the underlying similarities to ‘Kukui’, we expect development to move fast with ‘Asurada’ and we’d expect it to spawn quite a few boards in the coming months.
 Right now, there are only two, but that should change in early 2021.

 While we’ve become accustomed to seeing the latest Intel chips in new Chromebook boards, it is really awesome to see higher-powered AMD chips being worked on for use in a handful of upcoming Chromebooks.
 We had a small wave of affordable AMD devices last year, but those were based on the older A4 and A6 chips that offered little in the way of upgrades from the more-affordable mobile Intel processors.
 With these new Picasso chips from AMD, Intel may finally have a fight on its hands for top-tier Chromebook performance.
 Additionally, there are a couple boards below that are a sort of tandem to ‘Zork’ in ‘Dalboz’ and ‘Ezkinil’ that are swapping the AMD Picasso chips for the newer, more-mobile focused Dali processors.

 - ‘Dalboz’ (internal reference board)

 - ‘Zork’ (primary baseboard)